shekhars271991/cartnudge/backend/identityservice/SERVICES_PLAN.md

 This document outlines the Identity Service architecture.
 Handles authentication, user management, projects, teams, and API keys.

-This is a separate service from the Data Platform Service.
-Uses MongoDB (shared instance with Data Platform).

 ---

 ## Architecture Overview